vespaman/Smoothieware-CHMT/README.md

 #### Things that can be improved in code
-* The buffer management in this implementation is not very optimized, since it uses the original buffer as a secondary rx buffer.
-It would be more efficient to keep everything in the DMA buffer, with the main loop retreiving data directly from it.
-Or at least some more optimized secondary buffer.
-Not sure if this extra complexity is needed though.
 * Rx DMA is not using DMA FIFO, so DMA will use unnecessary much of the memory bus bandwidth.
 (Tx DMA is already using DMA FIFO)

 #### Also included in this branch is;